 BIE Response - The BIE will identify all high schools with a graduation rate below 67 percent for comprehensive support and improvement, beginning with the 2020-2021 school year.
 Due to the 2019-2020 Assessments and Accountability Waiver from USED, BIE will use 2020-2021 assessment and accountability data to identify schools for 2021-2022.
-New identification of schools will occur in 2021-2022.
-BIE funded schools will remain in their previous Comprehensive Support and Improvement status for 2020-2021.
+New identification of schools will occur in 2021- c.

-c.
 Comprehensive Support and Improvement Schools.
-Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a Statedetermined number of years.
+Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State- determined number of years.